You-know-who-skills/Winc-Academy-opdrachten-per-24-01-2023/superpy/README.md

 This project is a **Command Line Interface** (CLI) project, which means that you can only use this project in a terminal; for example 'Windows terminal' / 'Windows PowerShell'.

-If you want to use my project, the only thing you have to do is:
+If you want to use my project, the only things you have to do is:

 * copy de code below
 * paste it in your terminal as shown below in the screenshot